ZhikunWu/RareDisease/|Centromere_paper.md

+## Cyclical evolution of centromere architecture across 193 eukaryote species

+Recurrent evolution of centromere architecture across the eukaryotic radiation

+Satellite diversity and higher order repetition across eukaryotes

+Convergent centrophilic transposition across eukaryotes

+Formation of tandem repeat structures from centrophilic transposons

+Centromeres dominated by retrotransposons

+Independent evolution of holocentric architecture with and without satellite repeats

+A cyclical model for evolution of centromere architecture during the eukaryotic radiation

 ## Satellite DNA in Vicia faba is characterized by remarkable diversity in its sequence composition, association with centromeres, and replication timing